libresh/libre.sh/doc/deploying-a-server.md

   `server-wide/postfix/`
   and `server-wide/haproxy/approved-certs/k3.pem`; see the existing folder `data/` in this repo for an example of what the email forwards and
   TLS certificate files should look like).
+* Add the default site by following the 'Adding a website to your server' instructions below with domain name k3 instead of example.com
 * The rest should be automatic!

 ### Adding a website to your server